-Certain chemicals like sodium benzoate and potassium meta bisulphite are used as preservatives, but they should be used within the prescribed limits as any excess usage may result in poisoning.
+Certain chemicals like sodium benzoate and potassium meta-bisulphite are used as preservatives.
+However, they should be used within the prescribed limits as any excess usage may result in poisoning.

-By killing the micro-organisms using heat or radiation: The most common of all the methods and used from ancient times is heat processing.
-In radiation gamma rays or high speed electrons are used to destroy the micro-organisms.
+The most common and ancient method used is heat processing.
+In irradiation gamma rays or high speed electrons are used to destroy the micro-organisms.
 Such radiations are known as ionized radiations.
 This topic will be dealt in part 2 of this chapter.